Fun Things to do in Connecticut – Part II

 A basic 2-person spa Softub (the one I ordered) comes with four Hydrotherapy jets, Hydromatic motor unit, security straps, an accessory bag including a foam connector cover, matching exterior cover, filter, owner’s manual, warranty card, large assembly sheet and water treatment kit.
 It costs about $3500.

-However, I checked online, and you can get a Goplus Portable Inflatable Bubble Massage Spa that seats 4 for just $319 from Wal-Mart!
+However, I checked online, and you can get a CQYG Hot Tub (portable and inflatable) that seats 2 for just $399 from Wal-Mart!
 That’s with free shipping and no tax!
-Here’s what a Goplus looks like:
+Here’s what it looks like:

 Not too shabby (smile).